 When signing up, your GoFundMe will be set up for an individual to receive the funds by default, unless you selected a charity and tax ID from our list when first creating the campaign.

-To ensure that this option will work for you, please contact our team prior to accepting donations so we can make sure you are set up correctly.
+If you need help setting up your organization for withdrawals, please contact our team prior to accepting donations so we can make sure you are set up correctly.
 When contacting our team, please share the following: